daveta/analytics/Analytics Data Sources and Schema.md

 # Analytics Data Sources and Schema

 ## Summary
-A typical Azure Bot Service employs several classes of components that work together to create a production bot.
-Ths document describes data source and proposes the schema to collect for each data source.
-A primary goal is to enable tracing a message flow throughout the system through correlated identifiers.
-This data is optionally collected and intended for the customer only.
+A typical Azure Bot Service employs several components that work together to create a production bot.
+The primary goal is to enable tracing a message flow throughout the system through correlated identifiers.
+This data is optionally collected and intended for customer-use only.
 The internal Microsoft teams will not have access to the data collected.

 This is primarily capturing events that occur on the wire.
-There are also events that occur within each service as processing and custom events the bot developer will want to correlate.
+There are also events that occur within each service as processing and custom events the bot developer will want to correlate, for example Middleware or dialog processing.

 ![Summary of data sources](https://raw.githubusercontent.com/daveta/analytics/master/AnalyticsDataSources.png)